frstrtr/p2pool-merged-v36/README.md

 - ❌ `ValueError: Block not found` → Update to commit e9b5f57+
 - ❌ `ImportError: No module named bitcoin` → Update to latest version
 - ❌ `ImportError: No module named OpenSSL` → Non-fatal, can ignore or see INSTALL.md
-- ❌ `p2pool is not connected to any peers` → Set PERSIST=False or wait for peer discovery
+- ✅ `p2pool is not connected to any peers` → Fixed!
+No longer blocks work generation
 - ❌ High CPU usage → Limit miner threads with `-t` flag

 **See [INSTALL.md](INSTALL.md) for complete troubleshooting guide.**